aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

 [Streamlit](https://streamlit.io/) for building the bot frontend.

-We provide a cloud formation template to stand up all the resources required for building this solution and then demonstrate how to use LangChain for tying everything together from interfacing with LLMs hosted on SageMaker, to chunking of knowledge base documents and ingesting document embeddings into OpenSearch and implementing the question answer task,
+We provide a cloud formation template to stand up all the resources required for building this solution.
+We then demonstrate how to use LangChain for tying everything together, this includes:

+- Interfacing with LLMs hosted on Amazon SageMaker.
+- Chunking of knowledge base documents.
+- Ingesting document embeddings into Amazon OpenSearch Service.
+- Implementing the question answer task.

 We can use the same architecture to swap the open-source models with the [Amazon Titan](https://aws.amazon.com/bedrock/titan/) models.
 After